stasmarkin/sm_td/README.md

 Your support helps me continue developing and maintaining this project.
 Thank you for using SM_TD!

-👋 I’m open to new opportunities — feel free to reach out if you’re working on interesting projects or have roles that might be a good fit.
-My core expertise lies in Java, Kotlin, and TypeScript for backend development, but I’m always excited to explore R&D challenges across different domains.

 ## Roadmap

 #### `v0.5.0`
-- 3 finger roll interpretation
+- 3+ finger roll interpretation
-- a collection of useful macros
+- A collection of useful macros
-- fix 'SMTD_KEYCODES_BEGIN' undeclared error on compilation (removed entirely)
+- Fix: remove 'SMTD_KEYCODES_BEGIN' undeclared error
-- some bug fixes
+- Bug fixes

 #### `v0.5.1` (we are here)
-- qmk module integration
+- QMK community module integration

 #### `v0.5.2+` and further `v0.x`
 - dynamic timeouts